lukecav/display-widgets/readme.txt

 This reverts all changes added by the 2.6 versions.
 This version is identical to version 2.05.
 Please upgrade immediately to remove code from the 2.6 series.

 == Changelog ==
+= 2.7 =
+* Revert all changes from 2.6 versions.
+This plugin is identical to 2.05, all changes have been backed out.

 = 2.05 =
 * Add "Text Domain" to the plugin header to enable translations